 The first practical subminiature tubes were designed and developed by Raytheon in the 1940s.
 These tubes were sometimes referred to as “pencil” tubes because of their small stature.
 They’re approximately a quarter of the size of the miniature B9A tube types found in guitar amplifiers, and instead of pins they have flexible leads just like transistors.
 These tiny tubes were manufactured to meet the stringent MIL-E-1 specification for reliability and designed for long service life under conditions of severe shock, vibration (up to 20,000G), high temperature and high altitude.
 These tubes were some of the most meticulously built and most rigorously tested of all tubes, as their main intended use was extreme military applications, such as missile guidance.
-The subminiature tube represents the pinnacle of tube technology and offer more consistent and reliable performance than the early NOS germanium transistors.
-The Raytheon datasheet boldly states, “Tubes developed for this purpose proved so rugged that in-operative failures became very rare.”.
-Impressive stuff, eh.
-It’s also fascinating to consider that if the development of the transistor had been delayed for just a few more years, these tubes might have become the standard amplification device used in the audio industry today.
+They’re exceedingly tough and will easily withstand a drop test from a height of three to four feet onto a tiled or concrete floor without breaking.

 Some types were designed to operate at low heater and B+ voltages enabling the development of battery operated equipment such as portable operated radio receivers in submarines, domestic radio and hearing aids.
 The tubes were supplied with 8-pin subminiature leads suitable for use in subminiature sockets or printed circuits.
 They have a maximum diameter of 0.400” and a maximum seated height of 1 ½ inches and can be mounted in any position.

-The Effectrode Fire Bottle pedal utilises the 6112 subminature tube type which is a high mµ double triode.
-The PC-2A compressor utilises the low mµ 6021 double triode.
-In both pedals the second triode section makes up a cathode follower – a low impedance tube buffer stage.
-More recently I became interested in Russian subminiature tube types: 6N16B-V and 6N17B-V dual triodes, medium mµ and high mµ respectively, with a 400mA heater.
-These tubes have gilded gold grids to improve longevity – the gold content is 5.4 mg in grids of both triodes.
+I’ve also tested the Russian subminiature tube types: 6N16B-V and 6N17B-V dual triodes, medium mµ and high mµ respectively, with a 400mA heater.
+These tubes are manufactured with gilded gold grids which is supposed to improve longevity – the gold content is 5.4 mg in grids of both triodes.
 Military quality, “OTK” and military rhombus signed on the body – manufactured by MELZ plant (Moscow city, Soviet Union).
 The 6N16B can be susbtituted for U.S.A manuafactured 6021 and 6N17B for 6112 subminature tubes.